1st Battalion 22nd Infantry

 by

-his Great Grand-Nephew Carl R. Byron
+his Great Great-Nephew Carl R. Byron

 Charles W. Temple was born March 7,1838; one of eight children; seven which survived into adulthood.